frej/fast-export/README-SUBMODULES.md

 directory `subrepo` is a subrepo of your main repository then convert the whole repo with...

+### Optional usefull parameters
+* ```--ignore-subrepos```: If the repository contains subrepos, ignore it -> ends in empty sub repo directories.
+This is useful if you had subrepos but not actual and dont care about the history.
+* ```--fix-branchnames```: If the branch name contains strange characters - remove it

 ### Sub repository

     cd /srv/projects